juancortez/shpeaustin/README.md

 	router/
 		main.js 				Contains all the routes for the SHPE Austin website utils/
-		util.js 				Helper functions used throughout the node.js application. views/
+		util.js 				Helper functions used throughout the node.js application. update.sh 				Script used to update the calendar and newsletter data in the metadata folder views/
 		newsletters/ 			These are the newsletters written by the Secretary every month *.html 					The HTML pages for all the routes defined in router/main.js